natebrunnett/MERN-client/README.md

 # MERN-client

-This tutorial is intended for a Window's User to install all necessary software to get started with a MERN developer's work flow.
+This tutorial is intended for a Window's User to install all necessary software to get started with a MERN developer's work flow from the client side.

 # Prerequisites
     1) Visual Studio Code installed